Sedia gestatoria

-The sedia gestatoria (/it/, literally 'chair for carrying') or gestatorial chair is a ceremonial throne on which popes were carried on shoulders until 1978, which was later replaced outdoors in part with the popemobile.
+The sedia gestatoria (/it/, literally 'chair for carrying') or gestatorial chair is a ceremonial throne on which popes were carried on shoulders of Sediari pontifici until 1978, which was later replaced outdoors in part with the popemobile.
 It consists of a richly adorned, silk-covered armchair, fastened on a suppedaneum, on each side of which are two gilded rings; through these rings pass the long rods with which twelve footmen (palafrenieri), in red uniforms, carry the throne on their shoulders.
 On prior occasions, as in the case of Pope Stephen III, popes were carried on the shoulders of men.

-The sedia gestatoria is an elaborate variation on the sedan chair.
+The sedia gestatoria is an elaborate variation on the litter.
 Two large fans (flabella) made of white ostrich feathers—a relic of the ancient liturgical use of the flabellum, mentioned in the Constitutiones Apostolicae—were carried at either side of the sedia gestatoria.